French Wars of Religion: Aftermath

 Although the Edict of Nantes concluded the fighting during Henry IV's reign, the political freedoms it granted to the Huguenots (seen by detractors as "a state within the state") became an increasing source of trouble during the 17th century.
-The damage done to the Huguenots meant a decline from 10% to 8% of the French population.
+Hans Joachim Hillerbrand estimated that the Huguenots declined from 10% of the French population before the St. Bartholomew's Day massacre to 7-8% by the end of the 16th century.
 The decision of King Louis XIII to reintroduce Catholicism in a portion of southwestern France prompted a Huguenot revolt.
 By the Peace of Montpellier in 1622, the fortified Protestant towns were reduced to two: La Rochelle and Montauban.
 Another war followed, which concluded with the Siege of La Rochelle, in which royal forces led by Cardinal Richelieu blockaded the city for fourteen months.
 Under the 1629 Peace of La Rochelle, the brevets of the Edict (sections of the treaty that dealt with military and pastoral clauses and were renewable by letters patent) were entirely withdrawn, though Protestants retained their prewar religious freedoms.

 Richelieu, depicted at the 1627–1628 Siege of La Rochelle, put an end to the political and military autonomy of the Huguenots, while preserving their religious rights.

 Over the remainder of Louis XIII's reign, and especially during the minority of Louis XIV, the implementation of the Edict varied year by year.
 In 1661 Louis XIV, who was particularly hostile to the Huguenots, started assuming control of his government and began to disregard some of the provisions of the Edict.
 In 1681, he instituted the policy of dragonnades, to intimidate Huguenot families to convert to Roman Catholicism or emigrate.
 Finally, in October 1685, Louis issued the Edict of Fontainebleau, which formally revoked the Edict and made the practice of Protestantism illegal in France.
 The revocation of the Edict had very damaging results for France.
 While it did not prompt renewed religious warfare, many Protestants chose to leave France rather than convert, with most moving to the Kingdom of England, Brandenburg-Prussia, the Dutch Republic, Switzerland and the Americas.

 At the dawn of the 18th century, Protestants remained in significant numbers in the remote Cévennes region of the Massif Central.
-This population, known as the Camisards, revolted against the government in 1702, leading to fighting that continued intermittently until 1715, after which the Camisards were largely left in peace.
+This population, known as the Camisards, revolted against the government in 1702, leading to fighting that continued intermittently until 1710, ending with the defeat of the rebels.
+However, Protestantism persisted in the Cévennes even after the war's end.
+In 1787, the Edict of Versailles restored some civil rights to non-Catholics in France.